 Incision and drainage or other surgical procedures should be performed in conjunction with antibiotic therapy when indicated.

 Prescribing minocycline hydrochloride capsules in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Information for Patients

 Diarrhea is a common problem caused by antibiotics which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.

 Photosensitivity manifested by an exaggerated sunburn reaction has been observed in some individuals taking tetracyclines.
 Patients apt to be exposed to direct sunlight or ultraviolet light should be advised that this reaction can occur with tetracycline drugs, and treatment should be discontinued at the first evidence of skin erythema.
 This reaction has been reported with use of minocycline.

 Patients who experience central nervous system symptoms should be cautioned about driving vehicles or using hazardous machinery while on minocycline therapy (see WARNINGS).

-Concurrent use of tetracycline with oral contraceptives may render oral contraceptives less effective (see Drug Interactions).
+Concurrent use of tetracycline with oral contraceptives may render oral contraceptives less effective (see PRECAUTIONS-Drug Interactions).

 Administration of isotretinoin should be avoided shortly before, during, and shortly after minocycline therapy.
-Each drug alone has been associated with pseudotumor cerebri (see PRECAUTIONS).
+Each drug alone has been associated with pseudotumor cerebri (see WARNINGS).

 Drug/Laboratory Test Interactions